top of page

 Jeans: any jeans hanging around that don’t fit anymore, or look dated?
 Besides giving them to the Salvation Army or another local clothing source, consider cottonfrombluetogreen.org From Blue to Green.® denim drive is a call-to-action to donate denim and give it "new life" by converting it into UltraTouch™Denim Insulation.
 The insulation is then provided to communities in need to assist with building efforts.
 UltraTouch™ is composed of 85% recycled cotton fibers and is an environmentally safe, non-itch insulation without carcinogenic warnings, formaldehyde or chemical irritants.
 It provides exceptional thermal performance and acoustically provides 30% better sound absorption than traditional fiberglass insulation.
 In addition, it is one of the only insulating products that contain an active mold/mildew inhibitor.
 Whoo hoo!

-L for Luggage: Goodwill and Salvation Army find luggage among their least valued donations; however there is an organization called Suitcase for Kids project.
+Luggage: Goodwill and Salvation Army find luggage among their least valued donations; however there is an organization called Suitcase for Kids project.
 It was making news a year ago.
 They donate suitcases to children in the foster care program.
 It is something that we would need to spearhead- contact the local Department of Social Services Foster Care to find out their need and then advertise within different communities collect and deliver to Social Services.
 Could be a club project.

 Packaging peanuts (see styrofoam)